cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 Note how:

 1. The moves [`0` and `1`](https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/src/types/checkers/player.ts#L15-L16) already took place in the previous `it` test.
 2. The gas fee can no longer be `"auto"` and has to be set, here at a price of `0`.
-You may have to adjust depending on your running chain.
+You may have to adjust this depending on your running chain.
 3. The sequence number of the signer is increased **after** it has been used: `.sequence++`.

 With all the transactions signed, you can _fire_ broadcast the first 21 of them: